owncloud/ocis/docs/ocis/adr/0005-cs3-api-account-management.md

 │                                                   │
 │                                                   │
 │                                                   │
-│ (1) solidify driver interfaces with write         │
 │                                                   │
+│                                                   │
-│ (2) an example of a driver could be GLAuth        │ │ implementing the user management portion of the   │ │ GraphAPI                                          │
+│ an example of a driver could be GLAuth            │ │ implementing the user management portion of the   │ │ GraphAPI                                          │ └───────────────────────────────────────────────────┘
-└───────────────────────────────────────────────────┘